CMLandOcean/WaterQuality/README.md

 _König, M., Hondula.
 K.L., Jamalinia, E., Dai, J., Asner, G.P.
 (2023): WaterQuality python package (Version x) [Software].
 Available from https://github.com/CMLandOcean/WaterQuality_

 ### ACKNOWLEDGEMENTS
-This repository is a toolbox for bio-optical modelling and builds on the extensive work of many researchers.
+This repository is a framework for bio-optical modelling and builds on the extensive work of many researchers.
 It has mainly been inspired by the work of Peter Gege and the Water Color Simulator (WASI)[^3][^4][^5][^6].
 Please give proper attribution when using this toolbox.

 ### LITERATURE
 [^1]: Albert & Mobley (2003): An analytical model for subsurface irradiance and remote sensing reflectance in deep and shallow case-2 waters. [doi.org/10.1364/OE.11.002873](https://doi.org/10.1364/OE.11.002873)